-Recently, stem cells are used for health and beauty purposes.
-Stem cells differentiate into various types of cells and can repair and regenerate damaged or aging tissue.
+Stem cells are special types of cells that differentiate into various types of cells and can repair and regenerate damaged or aging tissue.

 Stem cells are originator-type cells from which all other cells are made.
 They have the potential to differentiate into any cell of an organism and can self-renew or regenerate.
 This process is called differentiation.
-Differentiated cells can function as brain cells, muscle cells, blood cells and bone cells.
+Differentiated cells can function as brain cells, muscle/tendon or ligaments, blood cells and bone or cartilage cells.

 Stem cells are unique — meaning there is no other cell in the body capable of renewal on its own.